 An electric sauna, or rather, the stove, can be activated by simply pressing a button.
 In other words, there is no need to burn wood.
 Water can be splashed onto the rocks to create steam for more heat.

 Electric saunas today can be found everywhere, such as in gyms and spas, but they can also easily be installed at home.

 One significant advantage of electric saunas over wood-burning or smoke saunas is that it’s relatively easy to control the temperature inside the sauna.

 2. Wood Burning Sauna

-A wood burning sauna, or wood stove sauna, works similar to an electric sauna, but has a more traditional setup.
+A wood-burning sauna, or wood stove sauna, works similarly to an electric sauna, but has a more traditional setup.

-A metal stove, or kiuas in Finnish language, with sauna stones on top is used to burn wood which in turn heats up the stones.
+A metal stove, or kiuas in the Finnish language, with sauna stones on top, is used to burn wood which in turn heats up the stones.

 The typical temperature range in a traditional sauna, either wood burned or electric, is 150 to 190 degrees Fahrenheit (66 to 88 degrees Celsius).